-Counseling and other mental health services for victims of sexual assault are available in the community.
-A current list of these services is available on the UAHT website.
-Domestic Violence Prevention, Inc. sexual assault services may assist with making referrals for individual counseling and support groups and in identifying non-counseling campus and community resources that may be of additional help and serve as a victim advocate upon request.
+Counseling and other mental health services for victims of sexual assault are available in the community and through UAHT's contracted provider.
+Employees of the College may be able to seek help through the Employee Assistance Program.
+Community mental health agencies, such as the Southwest Arkansas Counseling & Mental Health Center and counselors and psychotherapists in private practice in the area can provide individual and group therapy.
+Committee Against Spouse Abuse (CASA) Women's Shelter or Domestic Violence and Rape Crisis Programs may assist with making referrals for individual counseling and support groups and in identifying non-counseling campus and community resources that may be of additional help and serve as a victim advocate upon request.